Academics | Beyond Campus

 Liberal Arts In Focus

 In addition to the two standard semesters, Ripon College now offers the Liberal Arts in Focus program.
-This new program offers students two opportunities per year to take an intensive, three week class unique to anything else offered during the academic year.
+This new program offers students opportunities at the end of spring semester to take an intensive, three week class unique to anything else offered during the academic year.

 Taught in short, intensive blocks, In Focus courses offer students an immersion experience bridging the theory and coursework of traditional classes to their real-world applications through problem-solving, creative work, and practical experience.
 In doing so, they deepen students’ academic study and creative work; strengthen their foundations for graduate and professional degrees; and provide students with valuable experience for work in the profit and non-profit sectors.

 This year’s In Focus sessions are scheduled for May 18 – June 5, 2015.